kgunette/hire-more-women-in-tech/README.md

 # hire-more-women-in-tech
-Hire More Women In Tech.
-A few simple things you can do to find and hire more qualified women in tech.
+Hire More Women (and people with diverse experiences and identities) In Tech Building diverse teams creates better products and stronger companies